Xilinx/Vitis-Tutorials/Runtime_and_System_Optimization/Design_Tutorials/01-host-code-opt/README.md

   clFinish(api.getQueue());
 ```

 In this example, the code implements a free-running pipeline.
 No synchronization is performed until the end, when a call to `clFinish` is performed on the event queue.
-While this creates an effective pipeline, this implementation has an issue related to buffer allocation, as well as, execution order.
+While this creates an effective pipeline, this implementation has an issue related to buffer allocation, as well as execution order.
 This is because it is only possible to release buffers after they are no longer needed, which implies a synchronization point.

-For example, there could be issues if the numBuffer variable is increased to a large number, which would occur when processing a video stream.
+For example, there could be issues if the `numBuffer` variable is increased to a large number, which would occur when processing a video stream.
 In this case, buffer allocation and memory usage can become problematic because the host memory is pre-allocated and shared with the FPGA.
 In such a case, this example will probably run out of memory.

 Similarly, as each of the calls to execute the accelerator are independent and un-synchronized (out-of-order queue), it is likely that the order of execution between the different invocations is not aligned with the enqueue order.
 As a result, if the host code is waiting for a specific block to be finished, this might not occur until much later than expected.
 This effectively disables any host code parallelism while the accelerator is operating.